nulogy/vorpal/README.md

 POROs must have setters and getters for all fields and associations that are to be persisted.
 They must also provide a no argument constructor.

-Along with a relational model:
+Along with a relational model (in PostgreSQL):

 ```sql
 CREATE TABLE trees